 There are some tools that you really need to integrate into your application.

-Secondly, you can include relevant tools in order to help you promote your application for example; the localization tool, demographic specifications of your audience, user’s interests.
+In China QR codes are everywhere, you can actually scan them to get the information that you need by linking users directly to your application.
+It creates a quick connection between the user and the organization or APP, there is no address to type, instead one can quickly scan.
+QR codes can be used in different ways: they can be integrated into your app in order to let your audience enjoy promotions or coupons deals, or you can also lead your customers to your other Social Media Pages.
+Secondly, you can include relevant tools in order to help you promote your application for example the localization tool, demographic specifications of your audience, user’s interests.
 The idea is to make your customers loyal to your APP.
 Catch your users’ attention and encourage repeated usage to get higher returns on investment.

 APP Marketing Campaign in China